Chaka Khan: Personal life

 Khan has been married twice and has two children, daughter Indira Milini and son Damien Holland.
 Her first marriage was to Hassan Khan, in 1970, when she was 17, and ended in divorce a short time later.
 Milini's birth was the result of a relationship between Chaka Khan and Rahsaan Morris.

 Khan married her second husband, Richard Holland, in 1976.
 The marriage reportedly caused a rift between Khan and several members of Rufus, in particular, Andre Fischer.
 Holland wanted her to tone down her sexy stage image, but she refused.
-Following their split in 1979, Khan spent time in the studio with Ike Turner who she said was a "real inspiration and a catalyst emotionally and in other ways as well" during that difficult time.
-Holland filed for divorce in 1980, citing "irreconcilable differences".
+Following their split in 1979, Khan spent time in the studio with Ike Turner, who she said was a "real inspiration and a catalyst emotionally and in other ways as well" during that difficult time.
+Holland filed for divorce in 1980, citing "irreconcilable differences."

 During her solo stardom in the mid-1980s, she dated a Chicago-area schoolteacher.
 Following their separation, Khan moved to Europe, first settling in London, and later buying a residence in Germany.
 She lived in Germany for a while "in a little village in the Rhine Valley" and also in Mannheim.

+Khan defines herself as spiritual and does not belong to any religious organization.
+She has heavily criticized her Catholic upbringing and describes it as a "negative" religion.
+She stated: "I had a heavy Catholic upbringing and Catholicism is terrible—it’s the reason there were slaves.
+Mass every morning at seven o’clock during Lent.
+Shit.
+It was a great relief when I finally realized what I was into and got out of it."

 Khan is vegan, saying she adopted the diet to lose weight and combat high blood pressure and Type-2 diabetes.

-In the past, Khan struggled with drug abuse and alcoholism.
-Her drug use, which at times included cocaine and heroin, ended in the early 1990s.
-Khan also had an on-and-off struggle with alcoholism until 2005, declaring herself sober.
+Khan has struggled with drug abuse and alcoholism, having abused cocaine, heroine, prescription medication, and alcohol.
+Her drug use ended in 1999 in her late 40s.
+In 2016, she and her sister entered rehab for dependency to prescription medication which she initially took for an injury.
+She also had an on-and-off struggle with alcoholism until 2005, declaring herself sober.

 In 2006, her son Damien Holland was accused of murder after 17-year-old Christopher Bailey was shot dead.
 Khan testified on her son's behalf.
 Holland claimed the shooting was an accident.
 He was acquitted in the criminal trial and found liable in the civil suit.

 Though she sang at both the 2000 Democratic and Republican conventions, Khan says that she is more of a "Democratic-minded person".

-Khan was featured in a 2013 episode of Celebrity Ghost Stories where she told the story of a shadow man who followed her on tour for years, until she met a guardian angel who admonished her to change her life or die.
+Khan was featured in a 2013 episode of Celebrity Ghost Stories, in which she told the story of a shadow man who followed her on tour for years, until she met a guardian angel who admonished her to change her life or die.

 Khan was inducted as an honorary member of Zeta Phi Beta sorority in November 2020.

+Khan is a cousin of singer Lou Rawls.